Updated

 - You use an OZEV-approved installer

-The grant covers 75% of the total cost (charger + installation), capped at £350 per socket.
+The grant covers 75% of the total cost (charger + installation), capped at £500 per socket.
 Your installer handles the paperwork — the grant is deducted from your bill directly.
+The grant runs until 31 March 2027 and increases to £500 from April 2026.

 For the full eligibility details and application process, see our complete OZEV grant guide.